What's the difference between spots and acne?

 What is acne?

-There are six types of acne:
+There are actually six types of acne spots, which we outline below:

 These (and blackheads) are on the mild side of the acne spectrum.
 Whiteheads are a non-inflammatory type of acne, which generally means they are not painful and do not cause swelling.
 Medical folk sometimes refer to them as closed comedones.
 They generally look like white spots or bumps.